When you want to buy a new helmet, motorcycle jacket, trousers, gloves or boots, what are the requirements?

 Gloves and cuffs

-You should experiment with your gloves: in some cases, you keep your hands dry by wearing your gloves over the cuffs of your sleeves; in other cases you should tuck your gloves inside your sleeves.
+your gloves over the cuffs of your sleeves; in other cases you should tuck your gloves inside your sleeves.

 More and more jackets are sold with double cuffs: with a waterresistant outer and inner cuff.
-You tuck your gloves inbetween.

 Long trousers